-Just check that you haven't forgotten to pack:
+Check that you have remembered to pack:

 - If bringing your own bike; 2 or 3 spare tubes (we have presta - skinny valve - tubes available at €5 each), spare brake pads, lubricant, a spare tyre (we have some tyres available to buy) and a pump.
-Tubeless tyres are a huge advantage, to avoid pinch flats.
+Tubeless tyres are a huge advantage, to avoid pinch flats and sidewall cuts.
 Tyres have to cope with Sierra Nevada's sharp rocks and thorns, so need to be durable, with strong sidewalls, rather than lightweight.
 See Bringing Your Bike page for info on preparing and packing your bike.

 - If hiring a Pure Mountains bike, you may want to bring your own saddle and pedals (hire bikes have flat pedals).

 - Please see below for a word on clip-in pedals.

 - Cycling shoes or sturdy trainers.
 Hire bikes have flat pedals.

 - Helmet.
 You must wear a helmet at all times while riding.

 - Elbow and knee pads are recommended but not compulsory.
 Shin pads or long socks are useful to avoid scratched legs from thorny plants.